Parking Downtown: A Guide for Residents

 Sign up for text alerts about odd/even side street parking and declared snow emergencies.

-During a declared snow emergency you can park for no charge at the City ramps from 9 p.m. until 7 a.m.
+During a declared snow emergency you can park for no charge in the cashiered section of city-owned ramps from 9 p.m. until 7 a.m.
 If you enter before 9 p.m. or leave after 7 a.m. you are liable for any parking charges before 9 p.m. and from 7 a.m. until the time you leave.
 For example, if you park in the ramp during a Declared Snow Emergency between 8p.m. and 8a.m., you will pay for two hours of parking.
-When parking in the ramps overnight, do not park on the top level so this area can be plowed.
+When parking in the ramps overnight, do not park on the top level so that area can be plowed.

 I don't want to park on the street, what are my options?

-You can rent a space downtown from a private company - most spots are between $80 and $180 a month.
+You can rent a space downtown from a private company - most spots are between $90 and $180 a month.
 You may get a discount for paying upfront or for agreeing to a certain amount of months.
 Look for parking ads on Craigslist and the Facebook Marketplace.
 It is best to look for private parking far in advance.
 Many students are on Campus in September and plan for their parking needs months in advance.

 Parking permits are also available in city ramps, but they tend to be more costly than you would find from a private company in part because they are sheltered.
 See city ramp parking permit info here.